-Students with or without work-study funds are paid hourly for their work on the faculty-designed projects.
+Students with work-study funds are paid hourly for their work on the faculty-designed projects.
+Students without federal work study are given course credit corresponding to time spent working on their research project.
 Graduate fellows are awarded a 10- or 12-month stipend.

 Independent Research Grants fund students in mentored research projects during the summer session.
 Grants can be used for research materials and travel, but not for campus housing.